arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	_Dcdiag command output_

-	>**Note:** The output of the command confirms that the virtual machine was successfully promoted to domain controller
+	>**Note:** The output of the command confirms that the virtual machine was successfully promoted to domain controller.

 ---